A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 Current Group Offering

-I’m currently leading a group for partners navigating the emotional impact of betrayal trauma.
+I’m currently leading a weekly processing group for partners navigating the emotional impact of betrayal trauma.
 This group is designed to support people who are feeling overwhelmed, self-blaming, or unsure what comes next—and who want a space that centers their experience without pressure to forgive, decide, or “move on.”

 Contact Me